mila-iqia/mila-docs/docs/Theory_cluster_data.rst

 slow write performance.
 This is because datasets are usually written once and then read very often for training.

-Different file systems have different performance levels.
-For instance, backed up file-systems (such as ``$PROJECT`` in Compute Canada clusters) provide more space and can handle large files but cannot sustain highly parallel accesses typically required for high speed model training.
+Different filesystems have different performance levels.
+For instance, backed up filesystems (such as ``$PROJECT`` in Compute Canada clusters) provide more space and can handle large files but cannot sustain highly parallel accesses typically required for high speed model training.